UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_20.md

 you want.

-This example takes the first 3 rows of the **bottom** of the dataframe. since we are collecting data to the end of the dataframe, we do not need to include the ending row index number.
+This example takes the first 3 rows of the **bottom** of the dataframe.

+Since we are collecting data to the end of the dataframe, we do not need to include the ending row index number.

 ---